pieroproietti/penguins-eggs/documents/luks-filesystem.squashfs.md

 We want to place our filesystem.squasfs in a luks-volume and hopefully try to unlock and mount our luks-volume during live-boot them load filesystem.squashfs and continue with standard operations.

-# Create an empy luks-users-data
+# Create an empy luks-eggs-backup

 ## create an empty volume to copy filesystem.squashfs
  sudo dd if=/dev/zero of=luks-volume bs=1 count=0 seek=1G